boltma/texer/README.md

 The current release version has to be run as administrator because it writes to temp files in its own directory.

+Temp files have to be removed manually in uninstallation.

 There are bugs in memory management, but I have no idea how to fix it.
 (Python couldn't be correctly finalized while using numpy, see https://github.com/numpy/numpy/issues/656.)
 Other memory issues may exist as well.